-Thanks to Grandma's old fashioned banana ice cream recipes, you can make ice cream bursting with the delicious, all-natural taste of ripened bananas.
-Just choose one of the recipes and enjoy the best frozen banana dessert you've ever tasted.
+Grandma's favorite homemade banana ice cream recipes make ice creams bursting with the all-natural flavor of ripened bananas.
+Enjoy the most delicious frozen banana dessert you've ever tasted.

-I have yet to eat a store-bought ice cream that's supposed to be banana flavored that doesn't miss the mark For sure, it doesn't have the fresh, fruity flavor of bananas that these homemade ice creams have.
+I have yet to eat a store-bought banana ice cream that hits the mark for flavor.
+Artificial banana flavoring cannot impart the fresh taste of real bananas that these homemade ice creams have.
 See for yourself.
 But make plenty, as you'll want seconds!

 Aunt Babette's Cook Book (1889)

 To three pints of cream, add one pound of pulverized sugar, and six or eight bananas grated into the cream.
 Freeze.